fluxninja/aperture/docs/content/introduction.md

   Aperture aligns resource distribution with business value and urgency of requests.
 Workload prioritization applies to API Quota Management and Adaptive Queuing use cases.
-- 💾 **Caching**: Boost application performance and reduce costs by caching costly operations, preventing duplicate requests to pay-per-use services, and easing the load on constrained services.
+- 💾 [**Caching**](concepts/cache.md): Boost application performance and reduce
+  costs by caching costly operations, preventing duplicate requests to pay-per-use services, and easing the load on constrained services.
+Refer to the [Caching](guides/caching.md) guide for more details.

 ## ✨ Get started {#get-started}